Towards a universality picture for the relaxation to equilibrium of kinetically constrained models

 \section{Introduction}

-In recent years remarkable progress have been obtained in understanding the behaviour of a particular class of monotone cellular automata known as \emph{bootstrap percolation}.
-A general bootstrap cellular automata \cite{BSU} is specified by its \emph{update family} $\mathcal U=\{U_1,\dots,U_m\}$ of finite subsets of $\mathbb Z^d\setminus 0$.
-Once $\cU$ is given, the $\mathcal U$-bootstrap percolation process on e.g. the $d$ dimensional torus of linear size $n$, $\mathbb Z_n^d$, is as follows.
-Given a set $A \subset \mathbb Z_n^d$ of initially infected vertices, set $A_0 = A$, and define recursively for each $t \in\mathbb N$
+In recent years remarkable progress has been obtained in understanding the behaviour of a particular class of monotone cellular automata known as \emph{bootstrap percolation}.
+A general bootstrap cellular automaton \cite{BSU} is specified by its \emph{update family} $\mathcal U=\{U_1,\dots,U_m\}$ of finite subsets of $\mathbb Z^d\setminus 0$.
+Once $\cU$ is given, the $\mathcal U$-bootstrap percolation process is as follows.
+Given a set $A \subset \mathbb Z^d$ of initially infected vertices, set $A_0 = A$, and define recursively for each $t \in\mathbb N$

 In other words a vertex $x$ becomes infected at time $t+1$ if the translate by $x$ of at least one element of the update family is already entirely infected at time $t$, and infected vertices remain infected forever.
+We write $[A]_\cU := \bigcup_{t \ge 0} A_t$ for the \emph{closure} of $A$ under the $\cU$-bootstrap process.

 A much studied example is the classical $r$-neighbour model (see \cite{BBD-CM} and references therein) in which a vertex gets infected if \emph{at least} $r$ among its nearest neighbours are infected, namely the update family is formed by all the $r$-subsets of the set of the nearest neighbours of the origin.

-A central problem for bootstrap models is their long time evolution when the initial infected set $A_0$ is $q$-random, \ie each vertex of $\mathbb Z_n^d$, independently from the other vertices, is initially declared to be infected with probability $q\in (0,1)$.
-A key quantity is then the \emph{critical percolation threshold} $q_c(n;\mathcal U)$ defined as the smallest $q$ such that the probability (over $A_0$) that eventually the whole torus becomes infected is at least $1/2$.
-Closely related quantities are the \emph{critical length}
+A central problem for bootstrap models is their long-time evolution when the initial infected set $A_0$ is $\bbP_q(\cdot)$-random, \ie each vertex of $\mathbb Z^d$, independently from the other vertices, is initially declared to be infected with probability $q\in (0,1)$.
+A key quantity is then the \emph{critical percolation threshold}